oracle-livelabs/database-maa/zdm-physical-offline/source-db-provision/source-db-provision.md

 ## Task 2 : Provision Source Database

+Please note that you will be provisioning source database in a Public subnet for this livelab , however it is recommended to keep your actual databases in a private subnet for better security.

 1. Login to your Oracle Cloud Console.

 2. Click the **Navigation Menu** in the upper left, navigate to **Marketplace** and then select **All Applications**.